RaghadKhaled/Deepfake_image_detection/README.md

 ---

 ### How to run
--	Download (app.py and Deepfake detector.pkl) files.
-Make sure both of them in the same directory.
+-	Download (Deepfake detector interface) folder that contain required files to run the interface.
--	Run app.py file using any Python IED.
+-	Run app.py file (in Deepfake detector interface folder) using any Python IED.
--	Open the link of the interface and upload image from your computer to classify it as fake or real.
+-	Open the link of the interface and upload image from your device to classify it as fake or real.

 ---